Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Author: Kerry Patterson, Joseph Grenny, Ron McMillan, Al Switzler

-Why this Book is Recommended: This is another great book that focuses on emotional preparation before a negotiation.
+Why this book is recommended: This is another great book that focuses on emotional preparation before a negotiation.
 Having the mental toughness to take on several negotiations in a week will look good for your reputation.
-Of course, such things need preparation and that is what this book is all about.
+Of course, such things need preparation, and that is what this book is all about.
 Taking decisions based on your morals and values while having the confidence to say what you want will earn you the reputation of a professional negotiator.

-12. Influence: The Psychology of persuasion
+12. Influence: The Psychology of Persuasion

 Author: Dr. Robert B. Cialdini

-Why this book is recommended: if you want to be a skilled negotiator, you must learn how you can use persuasion at the negotiation table.
+Why this book is recommended: If you want to be a skilled negotiator, you must learn how you use persuasion at the negotiation table.
+This book was first published in 1984 and delves into the psychology of compliance and persuasion that explain why people say ‘yes’.

 Dr. Robert B. Cialdini outlines in his book the six principles that can help you become skilled in persuader-reciprocation, commitment and consistency, social proof, liking, authority, and scarcity.